Ponderix/PMS-engine/README.md

 A website engine which aims to create a more transparent and dynamic way of making interactive political map websites.
 Initially intended for the [GovMap](https://github.com/haroldTheDeveloper/GovMap) project.

+If you wish to upload custom maps please take a look at the instruction in the [documentation](DOCUMENTATION.md).

 ## Naming Conventions
 Maps in [assets/maps](assets/maps) should be named `[Country]_[type-(YEAR)]_(HYP)`.
 E.g `Germany_Wahlkreise-2021` for a real life map or `Adoria_NationalAssembly_HYP` for a hypothetical map, all fictional countries count as hypothetical.
 The `[type]` must be written as one word, even if the proper name is two seperate words e.g `RegionalParliament`.